This page provides information on the Multi Sub-Object Map.

 By particle ID – Assigns random colors based on ParticleID (works for VRayInstancer source objects and Thinking Particles).

 By node handle – Each node in 3ds Max is assigned a unique number (a handle) when it is created.
 This option generates the color index based on that node ID.
-It is useful because the node handle survives through scene editing - e.g. if you add/remove other objects, or rename them, you will still get the same colors.
+It is useful because the node handle survives through scene editing - e.g. if you add/remove other objects, or rename them, you still get the same colors.

 By render ID – Assigns random colors based on RenderIDs.